On intersection cohomology with torus actions of complexity one

 Let $\EE$ be a divisorial fan on $(Y,N)$ with $X(\EE)$ contraction-free.
-Then we denote by $H(\EE)$ the set of faces of every element of the form $\hc(\D)\subset\hs$ where $\D$ runs $\EE$.
-Similarly, the set $H(\EE)$ is in bijection with the set of germs of $X(\EE)$.
-In the sequel, we will write by $V(\tau)$ the germ associated with $\tau\in H(\EE)$.
-Note that in this case every germ of $X(\EE)$ is normal (see \cite[Theorem 7]{Tim00}). \end{rappel}
+Then we denote by $H(\EE)$ the union of all the sets $H(\D)$ where $\D$ runs through $\EE$.
+Similarly, the set $H(\EE)$ is in bijection with the set of prime $\TT$-cycles of $X(\EE)$.
+In the sequel, we will denote by $V(\tau)$ the prime $\TT$-cycle associated with $\tau\in H(\EE)$.
+Note that in this case every prime $\TT$-cycle of $X(\EE)$ is normal (see \cite[Theorem 7]{Tim00}).